5 Benefits of Using a Rowing Machine, According to Experts

 2.It may improve your posture.

-Proper posture on the rowing machine can lead to better posture off of it, too.
-In a 2021 study in Interdisciplinary Neurosurgery, researchers encouraged surgeons — who report high instances of musculoskeletal pain from unavoidable surgical postures — to use a rowing machine to improve their posture and alleviate muscle fatigue.
+Proper posture on the rowing machine can lead to better posture off it, too.
+In a 2021 study in Interdisciplinary Neurosurgery, researchers encouraged surgeons—who report high instances of musculoskeletal pain from unavoidable surgical postures—to use a rowing machine to improve their posture and alleviate muscle fatigue.

-“As a starting point, it is vital that a person sits on the seat correctly, thus controlling the lower spine, to enable the upper body to hinge around the hip joint and establish a forward body angle with the shoulders in front of the hips on the recovery portion of the stroke,” explains Bergenroth.
-“This allows the athlete to arrive at the catch position — the beginning of the stroke — prepared, with no more organization needed, ready to row their drive phase and make a quick change in direction.”
+"As a starting point, it is vital that a person sits on the seat correctly, thus controlling the lower spine, to enable the upper body to hinge around the hip joint and establish a forward body angle with the shoulders in front of the hips on the recovery portion of the stroke", explains Bergenroth.
+"This allows the athlete to arrive at the catch position—the beginning of the stroke—prepared, with no more organisation needed, ready to row their drive phase and make a quick change in direction".

 3.It promotes heart health.